-Apple Vision Pro Is Extremely Heavy And Hurts Your Neck When You Wear It, According To Early Reviews And Memes
+Apple Vision Pro Is Extremely Heavy And Hurts Your Neck When You Wear It, According To Memes

 The Apple Vision Pro mixed-reality headset is supposed to revolutionize computing by ushering in a new era of wearable devices, but this very high-tech piece of hardware apparently faces a rather low-tech problem.